bettis007/btc-magic-guard/scrolls/README.md

    sudo ip6tables -L INPUT -n -v
    ```

-   Should you glimpse only your permitted ports and SSH standing proud, the wards hold strong.
+   If you glimpse only your permitted ports and SSH standing proud, the wards hold strong.

 ---

 ## 4. Harvesting the Fallen: Exporting Blocked IPs to a File

-After your **BtcMagicGuardDual** script—your spectral sentinel—has felled untold thousands of malformed usurpers, collect their names in shadowed ledger form.
+*After your **BtcMagicGuardDual** script—your spectral sentinel—has felled untold thousands of malformed usurpers, collect their names in shadowed ledger form.
 By default, every blocked IPv4/IPv6 ghost is appended via `install_block` to an in‐memory `blocked` set; but iptables carries the ultimate record.
-To extract the defeated:
+To extract the defeated:*

 1. **Dump Current iptables BLOCK Rules**